vial-kb/vial-kb.github.io/docs/docs/porting-to-vial.md

 ## 7. Compile Vial firmware

 Compiling and flashing can be done in a similar way as QMK.
-To compile a `vial` keymap for a keyboard located under `keyboards/xyz/xyz60`, run `make xyz/xyz60:vial` from the root `vial-qmk` directory.
+To compile a `vial` keymap for a keyboard located at `keyboards/xyz/xyz60/`, run `make xyz/xyz60:vial` from the `vial-qmk/` directory.

 If at this point you're having issues making the firmware fit (running out of flash, RAM or EEPROM), see [this guide](firmware-size.md) for how to reduce Vial firmware size.